SherryLabs/sherry-contracts/contracts/kol-router/README.md

 ## 1. Introduction

 The **KOLSwapRouter** system enables Key Opinion Leaders (KOLs) to promote and monetize token transactions through dedicated smart contract routers.
 These routers are designed to be integrated into **Sherry's mini-apps**, which render interactive swap interfaces directly within social media platforms such as Discord, YouTube, and X (formerly Twitter).
-KOLs earn a configurable fee in the native token of the network (e.g., AVAX) from each user-initiated swap routed to supported DEX protocols like Uniswap, TraderJoe, and Pangolin.
+KOLs earn a configurable fee in the native token of the network (e.g., AVAX) from each user-initiated swap routed to supported DEX protocols like ArenaSwap, TraderJoe, and Pangolin.

 ## 2. System Architecture